RealKareemAnees/clean-code-javascript/README.md

 Injection (DI).
 While they are not identical concepts, DIP keeps high-level modules from knowing the details of its low-level modules and setting them up.
 It can accomplish this through DI.
 A huge benefit of this is that it reduces the coupling between modules.
-Coupling is a very bad development pattern because it makes your code hard to refactor.
+Coupling is a very غلط development pattern because it makes your code hard to refactor.

 As stated previously, JavaScript doesn't have interfaces so the abstractions